Key Takeaways

 Best for: Landlords who want to continue investing but in a different property/market

-A 1031 exchange lets you defer capital gains taxes by reinvesting proceeds into another investment property.
-This isn't an exit from real estate—it's an exit from this particular property.
+A 1031 exchange lets you defer capital gains and depreciation recapture by reinvesting proceeds into another like-kind investment property within strict IRS timelines (45 days to identify, 180 days to close).
+This isn't an exit from real estate, just an exit from this particular property.

 Selling with Tenants in Place